babyloniaapp/docs/logs.md

 ---

-04.07.22 - We are preparing our NFT contracts, but things running slowler now as we are on tighter budget.<br/>
+04.07.22 - We are preparing our NFT contracts, but things running slower now as we are on tighter budget.<br/>
 04.07.22 - Devs are busy with making our document pages ready to be hosted on our server soon.<br/>

 ---